3mdeb/news-and-ideas/README.md

 ### Images optimization

 When you write an article and want to add some photos, you need to remember about optimizing your photos.
-If you don't do that, your readers will need to download heave images in order to read your articles.
+If you don't do that, your readers will need to download heavy images in order to read your articles.
 Also, that impacts our score on PageSpeed Insights.
 Besides, without losing any quality, you can reduce (for example) a file size from 2MB to 300KB, which is an enormous difference.

-If you want a photo to be optimized, you can simply send it to me (Michał Ścibisz), or do it by yourself, if only you have access to Wordpress.
+If you want a photo to be optimized, you can simply send it to Wordpress Administrator, or do it by yourself, if only you have access to Wordpress.

 #### Images optimization step-by-step